aatxe/oxide/README.md

     - Each example is in "proper" Rust syntax for that level _and_ its corresponding `oxide` form.
 4. [`history/`](history/) -- largely-iterative prior attempts at building [`oxide0`](oxide0.md)
     - [`ownershipv1`](history/ownershipv1.md) and [`ownershipv2`](history/ownershipv1.md) both have
       some notes included that might be insightful to some degree.
-I apparently got lazy afterward.
+Evidently, I got lazy afterward and stopped writing actual prose in the models.
 5. [`redex/`](redex/) -- an outdated attempt at mechanizing the semantics in Redex
-    - maybe I'll get back to this? maybe we'll mechanize it in Coq or F* instead?
+    - Maybe I'll get back to this?
+Maybe I'll mechanize it in Coq or F* instead?

 ## Related Works